ubc-farm/ribbon-toolbar/README.md

 *TODO*: Make fieldset instead of div?
 * `props.title`: Label for the group, displayed underneath its elements.
 Can only be a string.
 * `props.children`: Contexts of the group.

+## Ribbon.Barrier
+Wraps some other ReactElement so that props created by Ribbon ('selected', 'menuOpen', and 'onClick') are not passed to the wrapped element.
+Useful for having native elements as direct children of the Ribbon.